 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Staff at Hillcrest School work positively with all pupils, build relationships of trust and understanding and respect their rights and dignity.
 All staff recognise they have a duty of care towards the children and young people they look after, their colleagues and others.
 All staff acknowledge they are accountable for the way in which they exercise authority and safeguarding children and their failure to do so may be regarded as professional misconduct.
-As a school, these principles continue to underpin our remote learning work during any periods of closure and part-closure as a result of the Covid-19 pandemic.
+As a school, these principles continue to underpin our remote learning.

-This policy reflects the guidance outlined in the 'Guidance for safer working practices for those working with children and young people in educational settings' (May 2019), the addendum published by the 'Safer Recruitment Consortium' (February 2022), DFE updated guidance on remote education provision (January 2021) and 'Keeping Children Safe in Education' (September 2022).
+This policy reflects the guidance outlined in the 'Guidance for safer working practices for those working with children and young people in educational settings' (May 2019), the addendum published by the 'Safer Recruitment Consortium' (February 2022), DFE updated guidance on remote education provision (January 2021), 'Keeping Children Safe in Education' (September 2024) and DFE guidance on 'The use of reasonable force and other restrictive interventions' (February 2025)